medikoo/dbjs/README.md

 });
 ```

-Following descriptor properties have special semantics defined in DBJS internals:
+Following descriptor properties, have special semantics defined in DBJS internals:

 * **required** `boolean` -  Property will be required
 * **multiple** `boolean` - Property will be multiple (set of multiple values)
 * **reverse** `boolean|string` - Valid only for object types, will expose reverse property on a values, e.g.
-In Case of `doctor.patients` and reverse set to `true`, we would be able to access patient's doctor on patient's object, via `patient.doctor` property, we can exact name for a property `reverse: familyDoctor` and then doctor would be accessible on `patient.familyDoctor` property.
+In Case of `doctor.patients` and reverse set to `true`, we would be able to access patient's doctor on patient's object, via `patient.doctor` property.
+We can decide on exact name for a property e.g. `reverse: familyDoctor` and then doctor would be accessible on `patient.familyDoctor` property.
 * **unique** `boolean` - Whether values should be unique.
-* **order** `number` - Order number, used for ordered lists of properties
+* **order** `number` - Order number, used in ordered lists of properties
 * **value** _in type of namespace_ - Default value, that will be set on prototype.

-All other options that may be provided, are set in direct form on property's meta object and are not used in any way internally by DBJS engine.
+Any other option which may be provided will be set in it's direct form on property's meta-data object.
+It will not be used in any way, internally by DBJS engine.
 That way you can define your custom properties and use them later in your custom way.

 Let's build some objects for given schema: